 Welcome to my website

-an Assistant Professor in the Division of Humanities and Social
+in the Division of the Humanities and Social Sciences at

-University where I was enrolled in the program in Political Economy.
+University where I was part of the Research Program in Political

 My research analyzes collective decision-making in committees and elections using different quantitative methods, such as structural estimation, causal inference, and text analysis.
-I have studied the effects of sequential deliberation on decision-making at the Federal Open Market Committee (FOMC), the effects of deliberation in electoral politics using evidence from a randomized field experiment in the Philippines.
-My research also uses structural estimation to analyze dynamic decision-making problems in electoral politics with a focus on U.S. senatorial and presidential elections.
+I study the effects of sequential decision-making at the Federal Open Market Committee (FOMC) and the U.S. Supreme Court.
+My research also focuses on electoral competition and voting behavior in the U.S., Mexico and the Philippines.